 Larger cucumber seeds tend to be more bitter.
 Taste a few to verify; if bitter, simply remove by scraping a spoon down the middle.

 Can this recipe be made ahead of time?

 Yes, make the salad and the vinaigrette up to one hour before serving it.
 Leave at room temperature.
 When ready to serve, simply combine and serve.

-Can I still make this salad in the winter?
+Can I still make this recipe in the winter?

-Yes, it still makes a great side salad using cherry or vine tomatoes.
+Yes, it still makes a great side using cherry or vine tomatoes.

 Tomato Salad Recipes we love: